 - meet existing tree-planting targets

-Northern Ireland’s Executive has set a target of reducing emissions by 35% on 1990 levels by 2025 under its Greenhouse Gas Action Plan.
+Unlike Scotland and Wales, Northern Ireland has no legislated greenhouse gas emission reduction targets and the CCC has said it is at risk of falling behind the rest of the UK.
+Although, it has set a target of reducing emissions by 35% on 1990 levels by 2025 under its Greenhouse Gas Action Plan.

 That is rather less ambitious than the equivalent UK-wide target of a 50% cut.
 The lower ambition reflects the greater share of agriculture in Northern Ireland, a sector where emissions cuts are more difficult.

 In 2017, Northern Ireland’s emissions were just 17% lower than 1990 levels, compared with 40% lower across the UK as a whole.
 Emissions have fallen just 1% since 2013.